moneyadviceservice/mas-cms-client/README.md

 ### Handling exceptions

-The MAS CMS API raises customs exceptions and returns http status error for bad requests.
+The MAS CMS API raises custom exceptions and returns http status error for bad requests.

 These are the exceptions that the gem raises: